Paudie Kissane

-Paudie Kissane (born 1 March 1980) is an Irish Gaelic footballer who played as a left wing-back for the Cork senior team.
+Paudie Kissane (born 1 March 1980) is an Irish strength and conditioning coach and former Gaelic footballer who played as a left wing-back at senior level for the Cork county team.

+Playing career

 Born in Whitechurch, County Cork, Kissane arrived on the inter-county scene at the age of eighteen when he first linked up with the Cork minor team, before later joining the under-21 and junior sides.
 He made his debut in the 2002 National Football League.
 Kissane went on to play a key part on and off the team for over a decade, and won one All-Ireland medal, two Munster medals and three National Football League medals.
 He was an All-Ireland runner-up on one occasion.

 Kissane represented the Munster inter-provincial team on a number of occasions throughout his career.
 At club level he began his career with Whitechurch before later winning a premier intermediate championship medal with Clyda Rovers.

 Throughout his career, Kissane made 24 championship appearances for Cork.
 He announced his retirement from inter-county football on 30 October 2013.

+Coaching career

 In retirement from play Kissane immediately became involved in coaching and team management.
 He served a one-year stint as coach to the senior Clare county team.

+As of 2022, Kissane had worked as a strength and conditioning coach with the Cork, Limerick, Clare and Tipperary county football teams.